KJPMolgenLab/CoverCHILD_FHIR_ETL/README.md

 └── run_fhir_etl.sh                  # runs the script (fhir_etl.R) while logging output
 ```

 ## Steps for running the script

 ### 1) Configuration

-- Run 'create_fresh_config.sh' to create the two necessary configuration files from the templates in the `config/` directory, or copy & rename them manually to 'fhir_cfg.yml' and 'fhir_search_cfg.yml' as shown in the folder structure
+- Run '`create_fresh_config.sh`' to create the two necessary configuration files from the templates in the '`config/`' directory, or copy & rename them manually to '`fhir_cfg.yml`' and '`fhir_search_cfg.yml`' as shown in the folder structure
-- configure 'config/fhir_cfg.yml': server settings and general behaviour of the script.
+- configure '`config/fhir_cfg.yml`': server settings and general behaviour of the script.
-- configure 'fhir_search_cfg.yml': FHIR search parameters and resource element selection.
-This file only needs to be modified in special cases e.g., if your FHIR server supports a custom 'ServiceType' SearchParameter for Encounter resources.
+- configure '`config/fhir_search_cfg.yml`': FHIR search parameters and resource element selection.
+This file only needs to be modified in special cases e.g., if the FHIR server supports a custom 'ServiceType' *SearchParameter* for *Encounter resources*.

 For further information and instructions, see the documentation within the configuration files.

 ### 2) Executing the script

-- in an interactive R session by opening the 'CoverCHILD_FHIR_ETL.Rproj' R project and running the 'code/fhir_etl.R' script
+- in an interactive R session by opening the '`CoverCHILD_FHIR_ETL.Rproj`' R project and running the '`code/fhir_etl.R`' script

 or by

-- running 'run_fhir_etl.sh'.
-Here, all output will be logged to folder specified for log files in 'fhir_cfg.yml'
+- running '`run_fhir_etl.sh`'.
+Here, all output will be logged to folder specified for log files in '`config/fhir_cfg.yml`'

+## Default filter criteria

+This script queries all *Patient*, *Condition*, *Procedure*, and *Observation resources* belonging to *Encounters* which:

+- have admission dates between 2016-01-01 and 2022-03-31
+- have contact to the pediatrics or child and adolescence psychiatry departments
+- are under 18 years of age at admission
+- have a German address

+Filter criteria can be inspected and modified in '`config/fhir_search_cfg.yml`'.

 ## Check for success / Troubleshooting

 If the script ran through successfully

-- the last entry of the corresponding 'FHIR_timings_*.csv' in the log directory is 'Run FHIR ETL.'
+- the last entry of the corresponding '`FHIR_timings_*.csv`' in the log directory is 'Run FHIR ETL.'
-- the output directory contains one .csv table per resource i.e., Patient, Encounter, Condition, Procedure (if 'save_output' was set to true in fhir_cfg.yml)
+- the output directory contains one file per *resource* i.e., *Patient*, *Encounter*, *Condition*, *Procedure*, *Observation* (if 'save_output' was not set to null in '`config/fhir_cfg.yml`')
 - no http error file was generated in the log directory

+## FAQ

+- will be filled accompanying the test phase

 ## Contact

 We're very interested in your experience running the script and would be happy to receive any feedback regarding comments, troubleshooting, questions, improvements, etc.
 Especially useful to us is feedback on performance i.e.,

 - the generated 'FHIR_timings_*.csv' log files, which do not contain sensitive data
 - optimal/feasible batch size configuration on the used hardware

-Please feel free to message us on github, open issues, or write a mail to simeon.platte@kgu.de.
+Please feel free to message us on github, open issues, or write a mail to splatte@uni-frankfurt.de.

 ---
 Published under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).